buddingdevT/html-portfolio/README.md

 # html-portfolio
-An html portfolio going to be upgrading it over-time.
-A personal journey
+An HTML portfolio will be upgraded overtime.
+A personal journey into the full-stack world